-Dan Ott has over 17 years of experience in SCR and other air pollution control system design, maintenance and troubleshooting.
-He heads the stationary power plant catalyst maintenance and management services of Environex.
+Dan Ott is an acknowledged expert in the field of air pollution control.
+Mr. Ott has over 30 years of experience in SCR and other air pollution control system design, development, testing, maintenance, and troubleshooting.
+He heads the stationary industrial catalyst maintenance and management services of Environex.

-Dan has expertise in the emissions control system design, specification, selection, costing, and maintenance for combustion turbines, boilers and IC engines.
-He routinely performs analyses of power plant emissions control systems, reagent injection systems, catalyst sampling/testing, system troubleshooting and catalyst reactor design to optimize performance and determine the expected life of emission control systems and catalysts.
-He has developed and designed catalyst rejuvenation technology.
+Dan has expertise in emissions control system design, specification, selection, costing, and maintenance for combustion turbines, boilers, chemical processes, IC engines, and many other applications.
+He routinely performs analyses of emissions control systems, reagent injection systems, catalyst sampling/testing, system troubleshooting, and catalyst reactor design to optimize performance and determine the expected life of emission control systems and catalysts.
+He has developed and designed catalysts and rejuvenation technology.

-Dave has been active in the PGM refining and application development industries since 1993.
-Notable projects include engineering design and commissioning of catalyst manufacturing facilities, washcoating process research and new product prototyping, development and implementation of new PGM refining technologies and independent audits of nickel mining and refining projects.
+Dave has been active in the catalyst development and process technologies industries since 1993.
+Notable projects include engineering design and commissioning of catalyst manufacturing facilities, washcoating process research and new technology prototyping, development, and implementation, and independent audits of mining and refining projects.
 Dave holds a Bachelor of Chemical Engineering degree from the University of Pennsylvania.

 Prior to his role as Marketing Director, Joe was a Project Manager and Project Engineer for Environex.
 In those roles, he provided risk mitigation and budget planning services for the power and petrochemical industries through engineering analysis of catalytic emission control systems.
 His responsibilities included SCR system design, specification, bid evaluation, testing and troubleshooting, AIG tuning, and system performance optimization.

-Andy Toback is Environex’s engine expert.
-Andy has over 15 years experience with SCR and CO and emissions control operation.
-Andy specializes in maintenance and testing for combustion turbines, boilers and IC engines.
+Andy Toback is Environex’s engine and gas turbine expert.
+He has over 20 years of experience with SCR and CO/VOC catalyst systems and emissions control operation.
+Andy specializes in catalyst system design, testing, tuning, and maintenance for combustion turbines, boilers, and IC engines.

-Andy is an experienced field engineer that routinely provides field service for sampling, inspection, tuning and troubleshooting of CO and SCR systems in the power industry.
-Andy is also one of the instructors for the annual NOx and CO short course Environex provides.
+In addition to his role as Project Manager, Andy has significant experience as a Project Engineer who provides field service for catalyst sampling, inspection, tuning, and troubleshooting of CO and SCR systems in the power and natural gas industries.
+Andy is one of the instructors for the annual NOx and CO/VOC Control Short Course that Environex offers.
+He frequently presents at power industry conferences, offering his catalyst system expertise and research to industry leaders.
 Andy holds a Bachelor’s and Master’s Degree in Chemical Engineering from Rowan University.

-Taylor holds a Bachelor’s Degree in Chemical Engineering from Widener University.
+Glenda holds a Bachelor’s Degree in Secondary Education, with a concentration in English, from Kutztown University.

-Ian is a project engineer, providing service for power generation and industrial facilities.
-Ian specializes in Selective Catalytic Reduction (SCR) and Carbon Monoxide (CO) catalyst systems for simple-cycle and combined-cycle turbines.
+Ian Neiswinter is a project engineer, providing service for power generation and industrial facilities.
+Ian specializes in Selective Catalytic Reduction (SCR) and Carbon Monoxide (CO) catalyst systems for simple-cycle and combined-cycle gas turbine applications.
 He is experienced in system inspections, sampling, AIG tuning, and catalyst life projections.

 Ian holds a Bachelor’s degree in Chemical Engineering from Penn State University.